creek-service/creek-system-test/README.md

 in a terminal window to set the `JAVA_TOOL_OPTIONS` environment variable to install the agent and set up the debugging parameters.
 Any java process started from the terminal, or any child processes it starts, will automatically pick up the `JAVA_TOOL_OPTIONS` and spawn a new debug window in IntelliJ.
-This is very cool and useful in itself, and I'd recommend you read the [blog post][4] on the topic to learn more.
+This is very cool and useful in itself, and I'd recommend you read the [blog post][attachme-blog] on the topic to learn more.

 To enable debugging of services running within containers, the docker image built locally picks up the AttachMe agent files from your home directory and Creek sets the appropriate `JAVA_TOOLS_OPTIONS` when creating the container.